Humphrey Barclay producer of radio's I'm Sorry I'll Read That Again was given the

 but certain members of the band took the opportunity to bamboozle the producers by

 asking for visual props which they didn't actually need for the song.
-They would
+For 'By A Waterfall'

 As the end of Rediffusion was on the horizon it was assumed that it would also be